-Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in the Admissions.
-For information specific to the accelerated MA in art history, see Application Requirements and Deadlines on the departmental web site.
+Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions Polices and Bachelor's/Accelerated Master's Degree policies.
+For information specific to the accelerated MA in Art History, see Application Requirements and Deadlines on the departmental website.

 Students will be considered for admission into the BAM Pathway after completion of a minimum of 60 credits and meeting with the Art History BAM coordinator, undergraduate director and graduate director.